 Construction managers provide construction, survey and design, and electrical engineering expertise across a broad spectrum of construction operations in a variety of units.
 They coordinate and plan the development and support of military construction programs and maintain technical liaison with systems commands and fleet commands on facilities logistic problems.

 Construction specialists perform and manage the construction of buildings, bridges, foundations, utility systems, dams, and bunkers.
-They manage, construct, repair, and modify structural systems, and wooden, masonry, metal, and concrete buildings.
+They manage, construct, repair, and modify structural systems and wooden, masonry, metal, and concrete buildings.
 They also oversee bridge building, rafting, and river crossing operations to coordinate the building of structures during combat.
 Construction specialists must have a working knowledge of carpentry and masonry.

 EOD specialists detect, locate, render safe, and dispose of explosive threats all over the world.
 These threats include chemical, biological, and nuclear weapons, as well as improvised explosive devices (IED).
-These experts perform very dangerous work for the cause of protecting other service members and the general public.
+These experts perform very challenging work for the cause of protecting other service members and the general public.

 Heating and cooling mechanics are responsible for providing the Military with technical and mechanical services regarding heating, cooling, and related systems.
 They install, operate and perform inspections, testing, troubleshooting, and repairs on malfunctioning systems.
 They perform maintenance and quality control functions, ensuring compliance with safety and environmental regulations.
-They supervise and provide guidance to subordinates and they provide recommendations regarding installations and repairments of HVAC/R systems.
+They supervise and provide guidance to subordinates and they provide recommendations regarding installations and repairments of HVAC/R and related systems.